Terms and Conditions

 Request to Cancel / Withdraw / Transfer – Face to Face learners (Full, Intensive and Blended delivery modes)

 NOTE: KPS is required to give 14 days’ notice to venues for any changes in numbers attending or for cancellation of a course, therefore all learners must provide 15 days’ notice prior to course commencement of intention to cancel or transfer course attendance as shown below.
+No refunds will be given for cancellations or discontinuations after the course commencement date or after exclusion for unsatisfactory attendance or behaviour.

 Request to Cancel / Withdraw / Transfer – Self-Paced learners